hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

 # Manual

-Specify `MANUAL` to explicitly configure the external IP and ports to broadcast.
+Specify `MANUAL` to configure the external IP and ports to broadcast.

 When `MANUAL` is specified: